ricallinson/pi-pxe-boot/netboot-to-picore.md

-# Using piCore for Netboot
+# Netboot to piCore

-Perform this only after following the README.md instructions.
+Perform this only after following the basic-pxe-server.md instructions.

 ## Download piCore